SimonLarsen/tobutobugirl/README.md

 The source code for Tobu Tobu Girl is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

-All assets (images, text, sound and music) is licensed under the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+All assets (images, text, sound and music) are licensed under the [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).